vmware/terraform-provider-avi/website/docs/d/avi_licenseledgerdetails.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `escrow_infos` - Maintain information about reservation against cookie.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `se_infos` - Maintain information about consumed licenses against se_uuid.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tier_usages` - License usage per tier.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Uuid for reference.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.